Accelerating Transfer Learning with Near-Data Computation on Cloud Object Stores: Background

 \subsection{Cloud object stores}

-Cloud object stores (\objstore{}), such as Huawei OBS~\cite{huawei-obs}, Amazon S3~\cite{amazon-s3}, Google Cloud Storage~\cite{google-cloud-storage}, and Azure Blob Storage~\cite{sosp11-AzureStorage}, are a popular way to store large-scale unstructured data, providing ease of use, high availability, high scalability, and durability at a low cost~\cite{object-storage1}. \objstore{} are the prime example of storage-disaggregation.
+Cloud object stores (\objstore{}), such as Amazon S3~\cite{amazon-s3}, Google Cloud Storage~\cite{google-cloud-storage}, and Azure Blob Storage~\cite{sosp11-AzureStorage}, are a popular way to store large-scale unstructured data, providing ease of use, high availability, high scalability, and durability at a low cost~\cite{object-storage1}. \objstore{} are the prime example of storage disaggregation.
 The \objstore{} is connected to the compute tier by a network that, unfortunately, is a bottleneck~\cite{object-storage2, object-storage3, nsdi19-fastslow, nsdi21-alibaba-storage-rdma} even when the network is maxed out.
 The reason are hardware trends.
 The network bandwidth between the \objstore{} and the compute tier is lower than the internal storage bandwidth of \objstore{} servers and also lower than the computation throughput~\cite{nsdi21-alibaba-storage-rdma, li2016hippogriffdb}.
-The typical network bandwidth of a single cloud server is 25-100Gbps (3.125-12.5GBps)~\cite{huawei-ecs,sigcomm21-huawei-acc,nsdi21-alibaba-storage-rdma}.
-A single modern NVMe SSD can read sequentially at well over 5GBps~\cite{samsung-980-pro-data-sheet}, so 3 NVMe SSDs are sufficient to max out the network bandwidth.
-In practice, storage servers are provisioned with many more SSDs.
+The typical network bandwidth of a single cloud server is 25 - 400 Gbps (3.125 - 50 GBps)~\cite{huawei-ecs,sigcomm21-huawei-acc,nsdi21-alibaba-storage-rdma, sigcomm24-alibabahpn}.
+A single modern NVMe SSD can read sequentially at well over 10 GBps~\cite{crucial-t705-ssd, sigmod25-nvme-arrays}, so a couple of NVMe SSDs are sufficient to max out the network bandwidth.
+In practice, storage servers are provisioned with many SSDs; an arrray of PCIe 5.0 NVMe SSDs can exceed 100 GBps in read throughput~\cite{sigmod25-nvme-arrays}.
 Other storage media are faster than SSDs, further aggravating the network bottleneck.
-With sufficient thread parallelism, DRAM reads can exceed 100GBps, and persistent memory reads can exceed 30GBps~\cite{fast20-swanson-pm}, well above the network bandwidth.
+With sufficient thread parallelism, DRAM reads can exceed 100 GBps, and persistent memory reads can exceed 30 GBps~\cite{fast20-swanson-pm}.
 Compute throughput also exceeds network bandwidth~\cite{li2016hippogriffdb, nsdi21-alibaba-storage-rdma}.
-Multi-tenancy further degrades the network bandwidth available to a single storage server.
-All in all, studies~\cite{object-storage3,nsdi19-fastslow} have reported read throughput as low as 100MBps per connection.
+Earlier studies~\cite{object-storage3,nsdi19-fastslow} have reported network read throughput as low as 100 MBps per connection from Amazon S3 but the trend is for network bandwidth to improve.
+More recently, up to 100 Gbps from general purpose instances to S3 has been reported~\cite{vldb23-obj-store-neumann}.